 Here are some tips I’ve learned over the years:

-- Speak from your heart: Make sure you’re speaking about something that you are passion about.
+- Speak from your heart: Make sure you’re speaking about something that you are passionate about.
 If you believe in what you’re saying, the words will flow naturally.

 - Focus on the message, not the words: Don’t focus on this sentence or that phrase; focus on the message.
 Understand what you want to communicate and express the idea in a conversational tone.
 This will enable you to react to the audience and will make your communication more natural.